 Funding Your Solar Array

-Innovative financing models through iDEAL Energies’ allow for communities to be able to receive the benefits of the tax credits while installing solar for no upfront cost and save money day 1 with energy expense savings.
-These financing models work by providing 100% financing toward the arrays and the community’s only financial obligation to the system is to purchase the power it creates at a discount to what they currently pay their utility for a term.
+Innovative financing models through iDEAL Energies’ allow Cities to in install solar for no upfront cost and save money day 1 with energy expense savings.
+These financing models work by providing 100% financing toward the arrays and the City's only financial obligation to the system is to purchase the power it creates at a discount to what they currently pay their utility for a term.
 Following this term, they receive all energy from the solar array for free for the remaining life of the system.